 SkillsUSA empowers its members to become world-class workers, leaders and responsible American citizens.
 SkillsUSA improves the quality of our nation’s future skilled workforce through the development of Framework skills that include personal, workplace and technical skills grounded in academics.

-In 2015, more than 17,000 teachers and school administrators served as professional SkillsUSA members and advisors.
-More than 600 business, industry and labor sponsors actively support SkillsUSA at the national level through financial aid, in-kind contributions, and involvement of their people in SkillsUSA activities.
+In 2019, more than 20,000 teachers and school administrators served as professional SkillsUSA members and advisors.
+Nearly 650 business, industry and labor sponsors actively support SkillsUSA at the national level through financial aid, in-kind contributions, and involvement of their people in SkillsUSA activities.
 Many more work directly with state associations and local chapters.

 SkillsUSA programs include local, state and national competitions in which students demonstrate occupational and leadership skills.
-At the annual national-level SkillsUSA Championships, more than 6,000 students compete in 100 occupational and leadership skill areas.
+At the annual national-level SkillsUSA Championships, more than 6,500 students compete in more than 100 occupational and leadership skill areas.

 SkillsUSA programs also help to establish industry standards for job skill training in the lab and classroom, and promote community service.
 SkillsUSA is recognized by the U.S. Department of Education and is cited as a “successful model of employer-driven youth development training program” by the U.S. Department of Labor.